SAL User Guide

 ALL THE salgenerator STEPS MUST BE RUN FROM THE SAL_WORK_DIR DIRECTORY

-If you will be running SAL applications in parallel with other users on your subnet , it is advisable to partition your network traffic so as not to interfere with each others activities.
-This can be done by setting the environment variable LSST_DDS_DOMAIN to a unique string value for each user.
+If you will be running SAL applications in parallel with other users on your subnet , it is advisable to run your own Kafka broker locally.

 The most common SDK usage consists of simple steps :